yffenim/effy/index.md

 # `vim .bash_history`

-**2022 - present** - Cybersecurity Consulting for individuals and small enterprises; Developer and contributer to open source software.
+**2022 - present** - Full-Stack Developer && Cybersecurity Consultant.

-**2019 - present** - Movement Therapist (personal training with a focus on using movement patterns to shift thought patterns by centering CNS-activation, BDNF growth, and proprioception-patterning training methods)
+**2018 - present** - Movement Therapist (personal training with a focus on using movement patterns to shift thought patterns by centering CNS-activation, BDNF growth, and proprioception-patterning training methods)

 **2017 - present** - Produced multiple artists and grassroots groups by finding the right people for the work and writing the initial grants.
 94% success rate on grant submissions.